solana-labs/token-list/README.md

 ## Adding new token

-Submit PR with changes to JSON file `src/tokens/solana.tokenlist.json`
+- Create folder in `assets/mainnet`, name it `<token_address>`, for example `EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v`.
+- Add new token's logo to this folder, name it `logo.<png || svg>`.

-Please follow the Uniswap Token List specification found here: https://github.com/Uniswap/token-lists
+- Add `info.json` that contains the information of new token, please follow the Uniswap Token List specification found here: https://github.com/Uniswap/token-lists